What is STOMP?

 Alternatives to psychotropic drugs

-From the British Psychological Society Jan 18 Committee and Working Group Position Statement on Positive Behavioural Support and Psychological Therapies and People who have Intellectual Disabilities.
+The British Psychological Society Committee and Working Group have also produced a position statement on Positive Behavioural Support and Psychological Therapies and People who have Intellectual Disabilities.

 Advice for people with a learning disability and their carers